Burnout recovery coach with curly hair smiling, wearing red shirt against yellow background.

 • And what would that tell you about what’s not working, right now?

-• What would you be doing if you didn’t have to cope?
+• What would you be doing instead if you didn’t have to cope?

 Burnout doesn’t happen overnight.